adheeshc/blip2-experiments/README.md

-# [MODEL_NAME] Experiments
+# BLIP-2 Experiments

-A comprehensive implementation and optimization study of [MODEL_DESCRIPTION], featuring modular components and extensive performance benchmarks.
+A comprehensive implementation and optimization study of BLIP-2 (Bootstrapping Language-Image Pre-training), featuring modular components and extensive performance benchmarks.

 ## Overview

-This project provides a clean, educational implementation of [PAPER_AUTHORS]'s [MODEL_NAME] architecture along with several production-grade optimizations.
-[MODEL_NAME] is a [MODEL_TYPE] that [MAIN_CAPABILITY_DESCRIPTION].
+This project provides a clean implementation of Salesforce Research's BLIP-2 architecture along with several production-grade optimizations.
+BLIP-2 is a vision-language model that bridges frozen vision encoders and large language models using a lightweight Q-Former architecture.

 **Key Features:**
-- Modular implementation of core [MODEL_NAME] components
+- Modular implementation of core BLIP-2 components
-- [X] different optimization techniques with benchmarks
+- 6 different optimization techniques with benchmarks
 - Educational code with detailed comments
-- [DATASET_NAME] integration for practical experiments
+- CIFAR-10 integration for practical experiments

 ## Table of Contents